open-telemetry/opentelemetry-specification/specification/metrics/supplementary-guidelines.md

   stream hasn't received any updates for a long period of time, would it be okay to reset the start time?

-Now we can explore a more interesting topic, Cumulative->Delta conversions.
+Now we can explore a more interesting topic, Cumulative->Delta conversion.

 In the above case, we have Measurements reported by a [Histogram Instrument](./api.md#histogram).
 What if we collect measurements from an [Asynchronous Counter](./api.md#asynchronous-counter)?

+The following example shows the number page faults of each thread since the thread ever started:

 * During the time range (T<sub>0</sub>, T<sub>1</sub>]:
   * ProcessId = `1001`, ThreadId = `1`, PageFaults = `50`